ObsidianToAnki/Obsidian_to_Anki/README.md

 {Begin Inline Note} [Basic] This is a test.
 Back: Test successful! {End Inline Note}
 </pre>
 Unlike regular 'block' notes, you can put inline notes anywhere on a line - for example, you could have a bulletpointed list of inline notes.
 Also, unlike regular 'block' notes, the script identifies the note type through the string in square brackets.
-Hence, **note types with [ or ] in the name are not supported for inline notes**.
+Hence, **note types with [ or ] in the name are not supported for inline notes.**

 ### Deleting inline notes